-The famous launch trip from Paraa along the Victoria Nile up to the Murchison Falls (17 km) is an awesome activity that will give you great opportunities of aquatic wildlife viewing and taking lots of pictures.
-Hike to top of the falls enables to see Murchison falls and Uhuru falls in all its glory with the most scenic views to capture into beautiful memories.
+The famous launch trip from Paraa along the Victoria Nile up to the Murchison Falls (17 km) is an awesome activity that will give you great opportunities for aquatic wildlife viewing and taking lots of pictures.
+Hike to the top of the falls enables us to see Murchison falls and Uhuru falls in all their glory with the most scenic views to capture beautiful memories.

 Accessibility to the National Park

 Murchison Falls Conservation Area with the adjoining Karuma and Bugungu Wildlife Reserves can be accessed through different routes by road to reach Paraa Park headquarters.
 It can also be reached by air using the daily flights from Entebbe International Airport or chartered aircraft from Kajjansi airfield to Pakuba airfield, 19 km Northwest of Paraa and south at Bugungu, 13 km from the park headquarters.

 The most commonly used route is Kampala via Masindi town and Kichumbanyobo Gate which is about 300 km long and takes an average of 4-5 hours.
 This route is currently considered the shortest and most convenient with 175 km of it being tarmac and 125 km of fine murram.
 This route takes you through Kaniyo Pabidi Forest famous for before encountering the Rift Valley escarpment that offers a spectacular view of the national park landscape.